-Beginning at sundown on the thirteenth of August 2016, our Jewish friends began the 24-hour fast of Tisha B’Av.
+Beginning at sundown on the ninth of Av, our Jewish friends engage in the 24-hour fast of Tisha B’Av.

-Falling on the 9th day of the month of Av, the Old Testament book of Lamentations is read in conjunction with this fast that commemorates the destruction of the First and Second Temples as well as other catastrophic events that befell the Jewish people on this date.
+Falling on the 9th day of the month of Av on the Jewish calendar, the Old Testament book of Lamentations is read in conjunction with a solemn fast that commemorates not only the destruction of both the First and Second Temples, but other catastrophic events on this particular date.

-The first two verses from the book of Lamentations describe the utter desolation of the nation of Israel—alone and surrounded by enemies:
+The book of Lamentations describes the utter desolation of the nation of Israel—alone and surrounded by enemies: